cagov/design-system/components/feedback/readme.md

 Monitor the information you receive through page feedback so you know user sentiment and can catch problems early.

-If you’re interested in using page feedback on your site, [contact us through the Support page](/contact-us) to get more information.
+If you’re interested in using page feedback on your site, [reach us through the Contact us page](/contact-us) to get more information.

 ### How not to use it